donnafarberlab/MMoCHi/README.md

 sudo apt-get install graphviz
 ```

-To follow along in our tutorial, we also recommend installing harmonypy, leidenalg, the beta version of pySankey, and iPyWidgets:
+To follow along in our tutorial and use all features, we also recommend installing harmonypy, leidenalg, the beta version of pySankey, and iPyWidgets:

 ```
 conda activate mmochi
 pip install harmonypy
+pip install leidenalg
 pip install pySankeyBeta
 pip install ipywidgets
 ```